Two Balls on a Tree

 Attempts to quantize gravity—to apply the quantum formalism to the gravitational field—have not succeeded despite decades of effort.
 Loop quantum gravity, string theory, and other approaches have achieved partial results but no complete theory.

 We propose that the dendrogramic framework provides a structural reason for this difficulty.
-General relativity has already applied the geometric projection to the underlying tree, collapsing the event structure into a smooth manifold of unique spacetime points.
+General relativity has already smoothed the underlying tree into a continuous manifold of unique spacetime points.
 Each point satisfies the Leibniz identity of indiscernibles: it is distinguishable from every other point and admits only the trivial probability distribution (each event has probability 1/N as N approaches the continuum).

-A successful unification would require working with the dendrogram directly, prior to either projection.
-The directive that emerges from this analysis is: work with the tree.
+A successful unification would require working with the dendrogram directly, prior to either compression.
+The tree provides the conversion function: Planck's constant, as we propose in Section 6, is the exchange rate between the two readings.
+Work with the tree.

 6. Planck's Constant as Exchange Rate